Are Young Black People a Protected Class in Jury Selection?

 The defendant then made his first Batson/Wheeler motion, arguing that the two African-American jurors excused give rise to a prima facie showing that Black jurors were being systematically excluded in a “Black case.”
 Mr. Jones, the defendant, was Black.

 The judge in this case was Eric C. Taylor, who this author has significant experience before and regards as smart, patient, and fair.
-Judge Taylor denied the motion, nothing that four other jurors were excluded as well and none were Black.
+Judge Taylor denied the motion, noting that four other jurors were excluded as well and none were Black.

 Following this ruling, more prospective jurors were called and the prosecution questioned prospective juror number 7766.
 She was African-American, young, single and had served on a jury before that reached a conviction.
 The prosecution used her ninth peremptory challenge to thank and excuse this juror.